Antafes/Vampire-Editor/README.md

 - Lombok (if available Delombok or something of that kind)
 - TestNG

-To make adjustments on the build pipelines in Concourse CI, you would also need it's CLI tool "fly".
+To make adjustments on the build pipelines in Concourse CI, you would also need its CLI tool "fly".
 This can simply be downloaded from my [CI Server](https://ci.wafriv.de/).
 Login to the CI Server is only available for contributors!
 The full documentation on Concourse can be found on their [website](https://concourse-ci.org/docs.html).